-.5 fracture reduction in area Z is the ratio of the difference between the original and the minimum cross-sectional areas of the test specimen after fracture to the original crossd = diameter of the parallel test length;
+.5 fracture reduction in area Z is the ratio of the difference between the original and the minimum cross-sectional areas of the test specimen after fracture to the original cross-sectional area, expressed in per cent.
+It is determined for test specimens of circular cross-section;

-.6 when tensile tests are carried out at an elevated temperature, the test temperature shall be indicated by the inferior figure, for instance $R{m/350}$, $R{eL/350}$, $A{5/350}$, Z{350} where the number 350 is the test temperature in degrees Celsius.

-2.2.2.2 For determination of the test specimen dimensions the following symbols are used, mm:
+- .6 when tensile tests are carried out at an elevated temperature, the test temperature shall be indicated by the inferior figure, for instance $R{m/350}$, $R{eL/350}$, $A{5/350}$, Z{350} where the number 350 is the test temperature in degrees Celsius. - 2.2.2.2 For determination of the test specimen dimensions the following symbols are used, mm: